BirdeeHub/nixCats-nvim/README.md

 This is useful for faster iteration while editing lua config, as you then only have to restart it rather than rebuild.

+However that also means the regularCats package must be cloned locally.

 You should clone regularCats to your ~/.config/ directory and make sure the filename is ```nixCats-nvim``` so that you can still keep everything in the same place when you do this.

 If it is named something else, you will have to change configDirName in the settings section of flake.nix, or the name of the directory.